 WHY SOCIAL MEDIA ISN’T ENOUGH FOR YOUR BUSINESS

 You need a website as part of your wider marketing plan, to maximise your opportunities to generate and convert leads.
-Your website can integrate with your social media activities, helping provide detailed information, collecting details from new enquiries, and lead to more effective communications channels.
+Your website can integrate with your social media activities.
+This helps provide detailed information, collecting details from new enquiries, and lead to more effective communications channels.

 WHY YOU NEED A WEBSITE FOR YOUR BUSINESS

-A website is a diverse medium which allows you to clearly layout information your potential clients will be looking for, using a mix of media, both still and long-form video.
-While social media platforms limit your unique visual identity to a custom banner, a website is your blank canvas to represent your brand and communicate with your audience.
+A website is a diverse medium which allows you to clearly layout information your potential clients will be looking for.
+You can use a mix of media, both still and long-form video.
+While social media platforms limit your unique visual identity to a custom banner, a website is your blank canvas.
+Use it to represent your brand and communicate with your audience.

-Following are some of the reason we believe you need a website for your business to sit on a level playing field with your competitors.
+Following are some of the reason we believe you need a website for your business.
+These will help you to sit on a level playing field with your competitors.

 EXIST IN SEARCH ENGINE RESULTS

-One of the greatest benefits to having a website is the opportunity to be discovered by a new audience, leading to new enquiries.
+One of the greatest benefits to having a website is the opportunity to be discovered by a new audience.
+This leads to new enquiries.
 Google processes over 3.5 billion searches per day.
 And remember, Google is just one of many search engines being used by consumers searching for products and services.

 What are you doing to make sure you are found in those search results?

 As search engines “crawl” the pages of your website, they index your content.
 They’re looking for keywords, how recently your pages were updated, the type of content on your pages, and so on.
-When a user performs a search, the search engine’s algorithm matches the query with their indexed content, adding in considerations for location, language, device and more, before returning the results.
+When a user performs a search, the search engine’s algorithm matches the query with their indexed content.
+It adds in considerations for location, language, device and more, before returning the results.
 For you to appear in those results, it’s imperative that your website’s pages reflect the type of queries your audience is interested in.
-You can do this through dedicated client information pages about your products and services, as well as addressing topics of interest via a blog.
+Do this through dedicated client information pages about your products and services.
+And, address topics of interest via a blog.